Andreansx/Networking-lab/docs/ip-plan-v3.md

 This is why I need to assign the management IP address to the SVI, and not only on the `ether1` interface.
 Of course, I can also just add the `ether1` as a untagged port for the management VLAN (ID 115).
 But it will not be possible to access the rest of the network through the `ether1` interface on the CRS326.

+# Final plan before implementing

+## CCR2004-1G-12S+2XS

+VLAN 111 will be added on the bridge `br-mgmt`, just like `vlan10-management` is now added on the bridge, along with `ether1` to enable direct access.